 For many people, the most damaging consequence from their DUI arrest is the loss of their driving privileges.
 Often, getting to and from school and work via public transportation is not a good option, and the loss of a driver's license can result in a serious hardship.

-Attorney Eric A. Sunness has extensive experience working with clients who have been charged with DUI or a related crime.
-He has more than 18 years of experience practicing law in Colorado.
-He knows the law and understands what it takes to preserve the driving privileges of his clients.
+At the office of Eric A. Sunness, Attorney at Law, we have extensive experience working with clients who have been charged with DUI or a related crime.
+We have more than 25 years of experience practicing law, and more than 23 of those years in Colorado.
+We know the law and understand what it takes to preserve the driving privileges of our clients.

-Northern Colorado Revoked License Defense Attorney — Working To Protect Your Driving Privileges
+Northern Colorado Revoked License Defense Attorneys — Working To Protect Your Driving Privileges

 In Colorado, a DUI arrest will result in actions by the courts as well as the Department of Motor Vehicles.
 Before driver's license consequences are imposed, you will be entitled to a hearing.